 Lady Evelyn River is one of the best rivers in Ontario.
 The river and the region have it all that a wanderlust needs.

 The river meanders through the Temagami region in Ontario.
-This river features the geography of the Canadian Shield, rock formations, numerous other rivers, rolling forests, and pristine lakes, and waterways.
+This river features the geography of the Canadian Shield, rock formations, numerous other rivers, rolling forests, pristine lakes, and waterways.

-Lady River is located in Tenagami region.
+Lady River is located in the Tenagami region.
 It is in the remote part of Northern Ontario.
 Temagami region is a Dark sky preserve.
 This makes it a prime location for star gazing with the naked eye.

 Visitors can avail of the camping facilities here.
 A day’s visit here won’t be enough.
 Also, you can undertake hiking to explore the remote beauty of this place.
 You can wander and discover the stunning waterfalls in the region.
 The forests here are rich in wildlife.

-2. Did You Know about Rivers in Ontario?
+2. Did You Know?

 2. Ontario has more than 250,000 lakes!

-3. Frequently Asked Questions (FAQs) – Rivers in Ontario
+4. Frequently Asked Questions (FAQs)

 Ans.
 The Moose River in Ontario has historical significance owing to the indigenous communities.
 Its role in hydroelectric power generation.
 Its status as a part of the Arctic Watershed adds to its importance.